DEvBOLT19/devbolt19.github.io/journey/os&hard/os%hw.md

 ### 📅 Day 1 — Number Systems 🔥
 - Binary (base 2) — the language of hardware
+- Decimal → Binary conversion
-- Decimal → Binary → Hexadecimal conversion
+- Binary → Hexadecimal conversion
 - Octal
 - Why computers use binary (voltage levels)

+> 🔁 Note: Two's complement (negative numbers) requires you to be fully comfortable with binary first.
+It is introduced on Day 2 after you've practiced binary thoroughly.

+### 📅 Day 2 — Signed Numbers + Arithmetic 🔥
 - Two's complement — how negative numbers work 🔥
+- Why two's complement is used (not sign-magnitude)
-- Overflow, underflow
+- Overflow, underflow — what they mean and when they happen
+- Addition and subtraction in binary
+- Hexadecimal arithmetic
+- Practice: convert, add, subtract in all bases

-### 📅 Day 2 — Boolean Algebra 🔥
+### 📅 Day 3 — Boolean Algebra 🔥
 - AND, OR, NOT, NAND, NOR, XOR, XNOR
 - Truth tables
 - Boolean laws (De Morgan's, distributive, etc.)
 - Simplifying boolean expressions
 - Why this IS how transistors work 🔥

-### 📅 Day 3 — Logic Gates 🔥
+### 📅 Day 4 — Logic Gates 🔥
 - Transistors → logic gates (conceptual)
 - AND, OR, NOT gates physically
 - NAND gate — universal gate 🔥
 - Building any gate from NAND
 - Gate delay concept

-### 📅 Day 4 — Combinational Circuits
+### 📅 Day 5 — Combinational Circuits
 - Half adder, full adder 🔥
 - Ripple carry adder
 - Subtractor